 No, unfortunately the resources are not available to coach all freshmen.
 Also not all freshmen desire to be in the program.
 There is certainly no penalty assigned to a student who chooses not to participate in the program.
 Due to limited resources we invite the students that we feel can best benefit from this type of program.
 Why?
 Because we have recognized that the majority of freshmen that come into the School of Engineering and Applied Science experience certain communication gaps with the University.
 By the nature of students’ backgrounds, some gaps are bigger than others.
 Coaching attempts to prevent those gaps from widening and to eventually close them.
 One thing you need to do quickly at Penn is understand what’s going on!

 What do I stand to gain from my participation?

 First, you will meet some fairly neat people that you may not have the opportunity to meet otherwise.
 You will more than likely perform better academically than if you did not participate.
 You will be able to find out more things sooner about Penn rather than later (and usually the hard way).
 Most of all it is hoped that you will get a good start that can lead to a very productive and enriching experience from your college years.
-Besides, there are pizza study breaks that may not mean much to you now, but!

 How difficult will it be during my first year at Penn?

 One thing that you must realize as a freshman at Penn is that you are new to an old way of doing things.
 You were accepted here and to other colleges based on past performances in a scheme that you were very accustomed to.
 Now the scheme is changing and you can’t depend on your past performance to see you through.
 We know that you have what it takes to be successful at Penn, but you will have to adapt to new methods and attitudes.
 However, we don’t know if you will have little or great difficulty in your first year.
 Coaching does not guarantee that you will not have any difficulty.
 Coaching is one of many mechanisms here at Penn to help you be as successful as possible.
 We want you to succeed!